Tj33rd/Atem-Tally-Light/README.md

 |AtemIp          |The IP-address of the ATEM you want to connect to.
 Use a tool such as [IP-scanner](https://www.advanced-ip-scanner.com/) to find the ATEM's IP| N/A|

 # Questions
-If you are struggling to get it up and running or you have other questions regarding this system, please create an issue or send me a message.
+If you are struggling to get it up and running or have other questions regarding this system, please create an issue or send me a message.